SAPUCC/inviterbot/README.md

 └──  maubot.yaml      # Informations about the plugin
 ````

+### CI
+The release is created automatically via GitHub Actions.
+The workflow also includes building a .mbp plugin file and attaching it to the release.
+It is triggered only on main.
+To create a new release,
+  1. Update the version in the maubot.yaml file
+  2. Create a new git tag: `git tag -a v0.0.1 -m "my version 0.0.1"`
+  3. Push the new tag to github and see the workflow to his job: `git push --follow-tags`

 ## Docs
 For now, please refer to the docstrings in the code.